Art small enough for your pocket · Important enough to share

 Portraits of Monsters

-About MAKEart Studios Pocket Gallery
+About Pocket Gallery from MAKEart Studios

 Heather Klausa had a small idea for a tiny gallery — one that quickly grew into a much larger project.